bloominstituteoftechnology/ios-build-sprint-project-proposal/README.md

-# Project Proposal for iOS Build Sprint
+# Project Proposal for iOS Build Sprint, John

 1. Fork and Clone this repository
 2. Fill out the information below (Remove `<placeholders>` and add your answers)